AdamWongCH/analytics-thinking/11-Social Network Analytics (Extension)/lesson.md

 * **nodes** → entities (e.g. students)
 * **edges** → relationships (e.g. interactions)

+Instead of analysing rows of data, we analyse connections.

 ---

 ## Worked Example

-Consider students interacting in a forum.
+Consider students interacting in a forum:

 * Student A replies to Student B
 * Student B replies to Student C